 As we acknowledge in the Data and Methods section of the manuscript, our treatment design includes references by our notional elites (parliamentarians) to other values that they associate with the national interest, and then frame ICC activity in relation to those values and interests.
 One potential objection to our findings is that these additional considerations—not national interest—are mechanisms through which our treatments influence ICC legitimacy.
 For example, do our treatments manipulate generic affect felt toward the ICC, and if so, is it that affect rather than perceived national interest, affecting the legitimacy afforded to the Court?
 If affect is driving this mechanism, our findings would not be about perceptions that the ICC is “pro-” or “anti-” national interest but rather perceptions of “good ICC” vs “bad ICC”.
 While this is an important question, we believe there are both theoretical and empirical reasons to be confident that the average treatment effects of our study are being driven, in large part, by perceived national interest.

-First, we acknowledge that, in manipulating perceived national interest, we probably also manipulated respondents general feelings towards the ICC.
+First, we acknowledge that, in manipulating perceived national interest, we probably also manipulated respondents’ general feelings towards the ICC.
 Indeed, it would be very difficult—if not impossible—to alter the extent to which the public perceives an international institution as being in the national interest without also manipulating how people generally feel towards the institution.
 Importantly, however, while some accounts of the relationship between diffuse and specific support lead us to expect general affect towards a new court like the ICC to influence legitimacy, the evidence for that link is far from clear.
 Our theory is based on the expectation that appeals to national interest are particularly promising strategies for those engaged in legitimation or delegitimizing practices around international courts.

 Empirically, we are confident that our treatments alter perceived national interest and that this mechanism is substantially responsible for the treatment effects we see.
 Our confidence derives from two sources: a pretest done on the treatments, and statistical analyses.
 During the pretest (discussed further in the following section), respondents answered a series of questions related to the ICC and national interest.
 If respondents were reacting based on general affect felt toward the ICC, we would expect all questions in which the ICC is mentioned to be influenced by the treatments.
 What we find, however, is the opposite: respondents only significantly respond to questions that specifically mention “national interest.”
 For example, questions asking about the ICC more generally (for example, “Oversight by the ICC threatens the UK’s ability to govern its own people”) were unaffected by the treatments, whereas questions that specifically asked about the ICC and national interest were significantly affected.
 This finding suggests that respondents are discriminating among questions in such a way that we would not expect were they simply responding based on their overall affect toward the ICC.